 (c) a reference to the family of a person is a reference to the spouse, de facto partner and children of, and the parents or other relatives dependent upon, that person;

-(d) a reference to land held by the Commission is a reference to any land —
+(d) a reference to land held by the Authority is a reference to any land —

-(i) vested in or granted to the Commission;
+(i) vested in or granted to the Authority;

-(ii) reserved for the use and requirements of the Commission or for the purposes of this Act;
+(ii) reserved for the use and requirements of the Authority or for the purposes of this Act;

-(iii) purchased or otherwise acquired by the Commission; or
+(iii) purchased or otherwise acquired by the Authority; or

-(iv) donated, given, devised or bequeathed to the Commission;
+(iv) donated, given, devised or bequeathed to the Authority;

-(e) a reference to a house or other building held by the Commission is a reference to a house or other building situated on land held by the Commission.
+(e) a reference to a house or other building held by the Authority is a reference to a house or other building situated on land held by the Authority.

-(2) A reference in a provision of this Act to an “eligible person” is a reference to a person who satisfies the conditions of eligibility from time to time determined by the Commission and approved by the Minister for the purposes of that provision.
+(2) A reference in a provision of this Act to an “eligible person” is a reference to a person who satisfies the conditions of eligibility from time to time determined by the Authority and approved by the Minister for the purposes of that provision.

 (3) The conditions of eligibility mentioned in subsection (2) shall be determined and approved by reference to income criteria and, without limiting the generality of the foregoing, may provide for the incomes of more than one member of a household to be taken into consideration.

 [Section 5 amended by No. 14 of 1996 s.4; No. 28 of 2003 s.
-84.]
+84; No. 28 of 2006 s.
+311 and 332.]

-Part II — The State Housing Commission
+Part II — The State Housing Authority

+[Heading amended by No. 28 of 2006 s.
+312.]

-Division 1 — Constitution of Commission
+Division 1 — The Housing Authority

-6. Continuation of the Commission
+[Heading inserted by No. 28 of 2006 s.
+313.]

+6. The Housing Authority

-The body corporate constituted under the repealed Act by the name “The State Housing Commission” is preserved and continues in existence for the purposes of this Act as a body corporate retaining the same corporate name and corporate identity.
+(1) The body corporate constituted under the repealed Act by the name “The State Housing Authority” is preserved and continues in existence for the purposes of this Act as a body corporate retaining the same corporate name and corporate identity.

+(2) At the merger time the former body merges into The State Housing Commission.

+(3) The State Housing Commission, as renamed by subsection (4), is a continuation of the former body.

+(4) Immediately after the merger time The State Housing Commission is renamed as the Housing Authority.

+(5) In this section —

+“former body” means the Government Employees’ Housing Authority established by section 8 of the Government Employees’ Housing Act 1964 as in force before the merger time;

+“merger time” means the time at which section 314 of the Machinery of Government (Miscellaneous Amendments) Act 2005 comes into operation.

+[Section 6 amended by No. 28 of 2006 s.
+314 and 332.]

-7. Commission a body corporate and Crown agency
+7. Authority a body corporate and Crown agency

-(1) The Commission —
+(1) The Authority —

 (a) is a body corporate with perpetual succession and a common seal; and